symbiote-h2020/SymbIoTeSecurity/README.md

 4. After receiving a business response from a symbiote component, you should check if it came from component you are interested in.
 To do so, please see [Service Response payload](#service_response)

-# Access and offering resources with restricted access
+# Access resources with restricted access
-The sections below demonstrate the SymbioteSecurity in depth for parties interested in accessing and offering resources with limited access.
+The sections below demonstrate the SymbioteSecurity in depth for parties interested in accessing resources with limited access.
+In general, to access a resource with restricted access, SecurityRequest payload with homeToken issued for the users client needs to be sent.
+The whole path looks as follows:
+1. user creates an account in the platform, in which he wants to access resources
+2. <a name="access_priv_resources_2"></a> user, using credentials from the registration process, acquire a certificate(PKI) for his client
+3. client acquire homeToken from it's home AAM
+4. <a name="access_priv_resources_4"></a> client generates Security Request to authorize himself in the system
+5. client gets access to the restricted resource (if he has rights to use it) using Security Request

+Note that users credentials (username and password) are used in this process only during registration and acquisition of the certificates.
+They should not be saved on the clients device!
-## Instructions for Java developers
+## Java developers
 This section provides the information about usage of SymbIoTe Security library in the java code.
+It requires from user its prior registration in the platform, in which he wants to access resources.

 #### End-user Security Handler
 Security handler class is a thin Java client providing methods allowing clients to acquire authorization and authentication credentials required to gain access to symbIoTe resource: